-I have been canning applesauce for years.
-Growing up we always used a Victorio Strainer, so I thought that was the only way to make applesauce! (check out my tutorial on making applesauce here!)
-Well, I finally bought my own strainer this year and found when I opened it that the rubber ring didn’t fit quite right.
-I figured it would be fine and carried on with my applesauce making.
+I finally bought my own strainer this year and found when I opened it, that the rubber ring didn’t fit quite right.
+Figuring it would be fine, I carried on with my applesauce making.
 After awhile, that rubber ring came loose and went right through the strainer all stretched out and completely unusable.

 I called the Victorio strainer company and they were super nice and put a new rubber ring in the mail for me free of charge!
 Talk about great customer service!

 At this point, I had already made the kitchen a mess and we were in the applesauce making mode.
 However, having hot applesauce squirt out of the strainer and all over the floors and walls was not an option.
 I did a little research and decided to try making applesauce in my blender.
 And you know what?
 It wasn’t too bad!

 Since it used the same tools, I went ahead and started up the dehydrator with more apples.
 This dryer works so quickly!
 I start apples in the morning and they are done by dinner time!